TUDelft-books/CSBB-textbook/book/Texts 2023_24/Quarter 1/Week1_10.md

 ```
 # Week 1.10: Taking the Stage

-Every project has an endpoint, whether you’re ready or not.
-A “reveal” moment when researchers share what they learned and discuss it with others.
-This should be fun and informative.
-This week, you will use the “project presenting” skills you acquired in the previous week(s).

-This week, students will present a poster.
-They will discuss its content with their peers and then with a more general audience of scientists to experience and answer questions from these different audiences.

-The week also includes an oral exam with their supervisor (see sample questions below) and a final reflection symposium (see discussion questions below).

 Scheduled elements this week:

-*Thursday:*
 - Practice symposium for the groups

--	Oral exam
+- Oral exam - <a href=#sample-oral-exam-questions> Sample Questions </a>

--	Final Symposium in conjunction with a local scientific conference
+- Final Symposium (in conjunction with local scientific concerence)

-*Friday:*
+- Final Reflection Symposium

+## Introduction and Goals

+Every project has an end point whether you're ready or not.
+And a reveal
+moment when researchers show what they've learned with others and talk
+about it.
+This should be fun and informative.
+This week we'll have many
+of the elements of project presenting.

+This week students will present a poster.
+They'll discuss it with their
+peers and then with a more general audience of scientists to experience
+the differences in questions from different kinds of audiences.

+The week also includes an oral exam with their supervisor (see sample
--	Final reflection symposium
+questions below) and a final reflection symposium (see discussion
+questions below).

 ## Group Activity of the Week